 |Health Issue||Symptoms or Causes||Suggested Action|

-|Health Issue Diarrhea||Symptoms or Causes Loose stools caused by poor diet, stress, unclean housing or other illness.||Suggested Action Consult with a veterinarian to determine cause and treatment.|
+|Health Issue Diarrhea||Symptoms or Causes Loose stools caused by inappropriate diet, infection with parasites/viruses/bacteria, stress, unclean housing, or other underlying illness.||Suggested Action Consult a veterinarian to determine cause and treatment.|

 Because all dogs are potential carriers of infectious diseases, always wash your hands before and after handling your dog or your dog's accessories to help prevent the potential spread of disease.